H1er/Napin/README.md

 # Napin

-Creating an API to create neural networks, trained on GPUs with CUDA.
+Creating a simple neural network in order to accelerate it in CUDA